kellyjonbrazil/jc/docs/parsers/timestamp.md

 # jc.parsers.timestamp

-jc - JSON Convert UNIX Epoch Timestamp string parser
+jc - JSON Convert Unix Epoch Timestamp string parser

 The naive fields are based on the local time of the system the parser is run on.